dantebrie/dantebrie/README.md

 🌎 Born in Bahia/Brazil. <br>
 🖥️ Studying systems analysis and development.

-### ✏️ Introducion!
+### 📖Introducion!
-📖 I'm a newbie in this huge universe of programming, I started my studies in February 2023 currently being introduced with __C language__.
+✏️ I'm a newbie in this huge universe of programming, I started my studies in February 2023 currently being introduced with __C language__.
 My goal is to specialize in __Front End__, but as knowledge is always good in the distant future I would like to be a __Full Stack__ programmer.

 ### 🔍 Where to find me?